munificent/craftinginterpreters/note/answers/chapter21_global.md

 There are a few ways to solve this.
 I'll do one that introduces another layer of indirection, and a little information sharing between the compiler and VM.

-In the VM, we remove the `global` hash table and replace it with:
+In the VM, we remove the `globals` hash table and replace it with:

 ```c
   Table globalNames;